interjection/muda/README.md

 Muda is a directory dumper script written for 8chan and vichan derivatives.

-Given a directory, a thread, and a board, it will dutifully post all images in the directory automatically, leaving you free to do other things.
+Given a directory, a thread, and a board, it will dutifully post all files in the specified directory automatically, leaving you free to do other things.

 Requirements
 ------------